Attupatil/email_sender/README.md

-# 💻📜Email_sender
+# 💻📜Email_sender -By Atharva Ashok Patil
 #### This Python program sends email to your client

-#  dash your terminal and open the `email_sender using
+#  dash your terminal and open the `email_sender using :

     python3 email_sendre.py

+#  Note :
+Please go through the code and check the comment written their it will guide you where you should put sender/receiver email ID/password

-#   Hit this in your terminal/powershell
+#   Hit this in your terminal/powershell :